Hypothermia in Anaesthetised Dogs

 How long does it take for a dog to recover from hypothermia due to anesthesia?

-Recovery time varies depending on severity.
-Mild cases may resolve within hours, while more severe hypothermia may require extended monitoring and supportive care.
+Recovery time depends on severity.
+Mild cases may resolve within hours, while more severe hypothermia may require extended monitoring and supportive veterinary care.

 Can hypothermia delay anesthesia recovery?

 Yes.
-Low body temperature can slow drug metabolism, causing dogs to take longer to wake up and regain normal function after surgery.
+Low body temperature can slow drug metabolism, which may cause dogs to take longer to wake up and regain normal function after surgery.

-What signs of hypothermia due to anesthesia should pet parents watch for at home after surgery?
+What signs of hypothermia should pet parents watch for at home after surgery?